 Agency level payroll management is a significant barrier to direct deposit use.
-Most youth with bank accounts still don't process their pay using direct deposit into a bank account (Appendix points.
-This translates to an additional 393 program participants using direct deposit to process pay.
-Which in turn means the total actively banked youth in 2020 would increase to 91%.
+Most youth with bank accounts still don't process their pay using direct deposit into a bank account (Appendix 6).
+Across the program, 37% of banked youth use direct deposit to process their pay.
+If centralized payroll agencies were to support direct deposit so that direct deposit use matched that of all other agencies, program-wide direct deposit use for banked youth would increase by 8 points.
+This translates to an additional 393 program participants using direct deposit to process pay, which in turn means that the total actively banked youth in 2020 would increase to 91%.
 A big boost in impact.